-If you’re interested in learning more advanced investing strategies, take a look at how you can potentially beat market returns.
+If you’re interested in more advanced investment techniques, you can learn more about strategies that can potentially beat market returns.

 Step 4: Buy Stocks On The Online Brokerage Trading Interface

-Now that you’ve decided on a strategy that best suits your financial situation and risk tolerance, it’s time to actually buy the stocks in your investment account.
+Now that you’ve decided on a strategy that best suits your financial situation and risk tolerance, it’s time for the final step of how to buy stocks in Canada, which is to actually buy the stocks in your investment account.

 The actual process of buying the stocks is as simple as finding the stock ticker symbol, picking a quantity and price to buy at, and waiting until your order is executed on the stock exchange.

 When buying stocks, you might come across a few that need to be purchased in US dollars, which are known as US-listed stocks.
-You can either let Questrade convert your CAD for you (a 2% fee), or use a tactic called Norbert’s Gambit to reduce your foreign exchange fee (down to less than 0.2%).
+You can either let Questrade convert your CAD for you (a 2% fee), or use a tactic called Norbert’s Gambit to reduce your foreign exchange fees down to less than 0.2%.

-Buying stocks in Canada is really as simple as that!
+And that’s it – buying stocks in Canada is really as simple as that.

-However, there’s more to investing than knowing how to buy shares of a ticker symbol.
+However, there’s more to investing in stocks than the mere logistics of buying stocks and figuring out a stock’s ticker symbol.

-Compounding returns – perhaps the most compelling reason to invest in stocks.
+The magic of compounding returns is perhaps the most compelling reason to invest in stocks.

-Compounding returns are what allow you to truly snowball your investments, to a point where your gains are making you more gains, and those gains and making you even more gains, and so forth.
+It is the mechanism that snowballs your investments to the point where your gains are making you more gains, and those gains and making you even more gains, and so forth.

-At the core of investing is the ability to leverage exponential returns.
+At the core of long-term investing is an investor’s ability to leverage exponential returns.

 That’s why long-term investing is so powerful!

-By buying and holding stocks, you are making your money work for you instead of the other way around.
+By buying and holding stocks, you’re making your money work for you instead of the other way around.

 Who doesn’t love paying less in taxes?

 Only half of your capital gains are eligible to be taxed at your marginal tax rate.
-Dividends are also taxed favourably, which is especially true the less income you have.
+Dividends are also taxed advantageously, which holds especially true the less income you have.